 He’s bootless, sigh!
 We see he’s lost his feet

-that once did rush to death near Bosworth field.”
+that once did run to ruin in Bosworth Field.”

-The news King Richard III is found abounds.
+The news King Richard Third is found abounds.